VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/system.m.md

   After it is read from disk once, the ET is stored in memory and is not re-read from disk unless the user calls ndi.epoch.epochset/RESETEPOCHTABLE.

-Help for ndi.daq.system/epochtable is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.daq.system/epochtable is inherited from superclass ndi.epoch.epochset
 ```

 ---